 As knitters, we use yarn every day; yarn is part of our daily bread.
 But do we really know what yarn actually is?
 What is it composed of, how is it made, and how do the different qualities of yarn affect our final product?
 Read on to find out.

-Fiber content refers to the material of the yarn.
+Fibre content refers to the material of the yarn.
 When you buy your yarn you will usually see a percentage on the label; 100% merino wool, or 50% cotton, 50% linen.

 A micron is one-millionth of a meter and is a measurement developed by the textile industry to measure diameter.
-Here, low numbers equal fine fibers.
+Here, low numbers equal fine fibres.
 Cashmere and merino wool hold low micron counts, and so the lower the micron count will contribute to how soft a material feels.

 Blood count is a method to measure the fineness of wool.
 It originated as a measurement of Merino within the sheep.

 The Wool Comfort Meter is a real thing!
 Developed by textiles manufacturers to measure how prickly wool feels on the skin.
-If a wool feels prickly it means that the fibers are not consistent.
+If a wool feels prickly it means that the fibres are not consistent.

-When spun, single strands of fibers are twisted either clockwise (Z twist) or anticlockwise (S twist) in order to secure them.
+When spun, single strands of fibres are twisted either clockwise (Z twist) or anticlockwise (S twist) in order to secure them.
 The twist helps give yarn it’s structure.
 Plying is where multiple strands are twisted.

 Is the yarn plied, how many plies does it have, and how was it plied?
 The composition of the yarn will affect what you can do with it as well as the end result of your product.
 Novelty yarn such as bouclé make use of alternative plying techniques to achieve different effects.